carpentries-incubator/julia-inflammation/episodes/analyzing_patient_data.md

 Let’s use three Julia functions to get some basic descriptive statistics from our dataset:
 **maximum**, **minimum**, and **standard deviation**.

-Just like in Python, we can use **multiple assignment** to store all the results in one line.
+We can use **multiple assignment** to store all the results in one line.

 ```julia